Male Sexual Dysfunctions.

 Female Sexual Dysfunctions.

-Pressure to reach orgasm during intercourse can cause anxiety.
-Three quarters of women do not achieve orgasm through penetration.
+Failure to reach orgasm during intercourse can cause anxiety.
+Many women do not achieve orgasm through penetration alone.
 Approximately ten percent of women experience anorgasmia.
 This is an inability to reach orgasm despite being sufficiently aroused to have sex.
 Some causes of anorgasmia can be sexual inexperience, difficulty losing control and performance anxiety.
+Women can sometimes feel pressure to be orgasmic as their partner may judge their own success as a lover by the ability of their partner to orgasm.